barry-ha/Griduino/docs/ASSEMBLY.md

 <h3>16.c Polycase custom-milled cover</h3>
 This is the easiest approach to a professional-looking cover.

-Check the alignment and clearance as you lower it onto the bottom cover.
+During final assembly, check the alignment and clearance as you lower the top case onto the bottom cover.

 If the display is not quite centered in the opening, loosen the PCB screws and adjust its location slightly to line up correctly.

-If there's a gap between the display and the top cover, use nylon #6 washers under the PCB to close the gap.
+If there's a gap between the display and the top cover, use nylon #6 washers under the PCB to raise the interior assembly and close the gap.

 You will probably need to clean up a little extra plastic from the top cover around the audio jack.

 <h3>16.d 3D printed cover</h3>

-The author designed a top cover to fit the Polycase bottom half.
-The STL design file is available upon request so you can print and decorate your own.
+We designed a 3D printed top cover to fit the Polycase bottom half.
+The STL design file is available on request so you can print and decorate your own.
 Here's an example of a 3D printed cover in "gold" PLA. <br/>
 ![](img/hersheys-griduino-img56B29.jpg)<br>

-We recommend PETG or ABS (instead of PLA) for improved durability and UV resistance.
+We recommend 3D printing with PETG or ABS (instead of PLA) for improved durability and UV resistance.

 <h3>Step 17: Speaker</h3>